hydro-informatics/hydro-informatics.github.io/pages/python-basics/pynum.md

      [4.+0.j 5.+0.j 6.+0.j]]

-Arrays of zeros or ones, or empty arrays can be created with *integer* or *float*.
-When creating such arrays, be aware of using tuples (i.e., sequences embraced with rounded parentheses) to define array dimensions:
+Arrays of zeros or ones, or empty arrays can be created as sequences of *integer* or *float* data types.
+When creating such arrays, be aware of using *tuple*s (i.e., sequences embraced with rounded parentheses) to define the array dimensions:

 ```python